 Performed in a choir on Blue Peter!
 Stroked Bonnie the dog.
 There’s a Blue Peter badge somewhere on my desk.
 Squealed and professed my love to Philip Schofield when I saw him at the studios.
 Performed in various orchestras around the world, including the World’s Largest Orchestra.
 I can crochet a mean Pokéball.
 I once ate 14 rashers of bacon for breakfast, nothing else.
 Managed to embarrass Gordon Ramsay and one of his chefs (turns out, they were new to the phrase “mouthgasm”).
 Had tea with the Lord Mayor and Mayoress of Sandwell, when I was 4 (they were awfully nice, you know?).
 Have been on the radio numerous times speaking about mental health issues.
 I'm an advocate for those without a voice.

 Thoughts And Things

 My career is as a cellist.
-Not as an orchestral cellist, even though I play in orchestras on a regular basis.
+That's literally my dream come true - it was my dream since I was 10.
 I absolutely LOVE to be engulfed in the full sound of an orchestra.
-Truth is, I believe there's more to being a professional cellist than *only* orchestras and concertos - not that there's anything wrong with those things!
+Truth is, I believe there's more to being a professional musician than orchestras and concertos - not that there's anything wrong with those things!
 And so, I refuse to be squashed into a conformist box.
-My thinking is diverse, as are my actions.
-I live life honestly, and in a way that suits me (and those I love!).
+I'm full of love, and enjoying seeing love and emotions on a wedding day.
+My thinking is diverse, and I live life honestly.